Registered Massage Therapy

 The most commonly known style of massage, characterized by general rhythmical strokes using moderate pressure.
 Swedish massage aims to relax tense muscles, improve circulation and induce and overall state of physical and mental relaxation.

 Pre/Post Natal massage is similar to a Swedish massage such that it helps relax tense muscles, ease sore spots, improve circulation and mobility.
 It's also tailored specifically to the needs of pregnant women and their changing bodies.

 A gentle approach that releases tensions deep in the body to relieve pain and dysfunction and improve whole-body health and performance.
 Using a soft touch, RMTs release restrictions in the soft tissues that surround the central nervous system.

 Gentle massage technique used to increase lymph flow and encourage natural drainage and detoxification of the body's tissues.
 Working with the lymphatic system can be used to effectively treat a variety of different conditions where lymph flow may be compromised.

 Similar to a Swedish massage in style, however, at a faster pace.
 Often this treatment will include stretching, joint therapy, breathing exercises and myofascial techniques.
 It is beneficial for athletes looking to improve performance and prevent or treat injuries.

 Initial consultation and treatment

-The initial visit for Registered Massage Therapy are for clients who have not yet seen a RMT from our team.
+The initial visit for Registered Massage Therapy are for clients who have not yet seen our RMT.

 Our team is here to help you get to where you want to be.
 We strive to help you on your path to healing and wellness.
 When we sit down with you for your first visit, we want to hear all details, tiny or large, in order to create a powerful start and focused direction to your care.
 Ultimately, our goal is to help you improve your daily life.